ocaml/platform-blog/assembling-ocaml-platform-around-opam.md

 **Publish Release on an OPAM Repository:** When a package release passes testing and review, its release can be finalised and merged into the OPAM repository.
-Finalising a release is automated using the OPAM command-line and the web-view can be automatically generated.
+Finalising a release is automated using the OPAM command-line.

 ### Distribute